Deathbringer98/Pacman-Web-App/README.md

 - Classic Pac-Man gameplay
 - Responsive design for playing on any device
 - Score tracking with high score memory
-- Audio feedback for game actions
+- Audio feedback for game actions // Currently not working will update with patch

 ## Installation